Updated on May 17th, 2020

 When I shoot with fabric as my background, I have a great trick for you.
 I always use a dining table felt (AKA silence cloth) that goes on the wood and under the fabric.
 The original use for this was to protect your dining room table.
 I use it to iron directly on set.

-You can see the pressure steamer I use for fabrics just to the right of my set.
+You can see the pressure steamer I am about to use to the right of my set.
+Pressure steamers have a constant source of steam for fast ironing.

-Many bloggers tell me that when they try to shoot overhead they can see their tripod legs in the photo.
-Many tripods are not made for overhead shooting without a special attachment.
-This attachment is called a side lateral arm.
+Many bloggers and starting photographers tell me that when they try to shoot overhead they can see their tripod legs in the photo.
+Many tripods are not made for overhead shooting without a special attachment (see next section).

 When you are choosing a tripod to shoot with, and you want to do overhead shots, you need to test the tripod to make sure it can handle this.
 Some tripods have an adjustable center column to help do overheads without having to buy an extra attachment.